 In the Byzantine Catholic Church, the Great Fast is the name given to the Lenten period, the six weeks before Great and Holy Week (the final week before Easter).
-It is recognized as a penitential time but also a time for personal renewal and transformation.
+It is recognized as a penitential time but also a time for personal renewal in our faith and transformation in our Christian life as followers of Jesus Christ.

 Lent is a time to practice gratitude and humility in response to God’s outpouring of love and mercy for all.
 That love was demonstrated in the ultimate sacrifice anyone could make, giving one’s life for another.
 Jesus did this for all humanity in his crucifixion on the cross to fulfill the promise of salvation in His glorious Resurrection.

-The beginning of the Great Fast for the Byzantine Church differs from other churches in a few ways but the purpose and intent is similar.
+The beginning of the Great Fast for the Byzantine Church differs from other churches in a few ways but the meaning and intent are similar.
 There isn’t an Ash Wednesday or even ashes, but instead, the Great Fast begins quietly without notice on a Monday, two days before the more well-known Ash Wednesday the same week.
 The first day of Lent (and Good Friday) is one of strict fast in which meat, eggs, dairy products are not allowed.
 Byzantine Catholics are required to abstain from meat on both Wednesdays and Fridays.
 Faithful are encouraged to expand fasting throughout Lent if possible, though not mandatory.
+We are reminded that giving up certain foods during Lent is merely an exercise if not practiced with spiritual intention.
+Our fasting is a discipline that enables us to make choices.
+Through fasting we find we do have the ability to delay gratification, focus our priorities, and become more attuned to things beyond our immediate desires.
+It is less about giving up than exchanging old patterns for new beneficial ones, less about food than about understanding God’s plan for each of us and following his will.

 The final week before Easter is known as Great and Holy Week.
 It is considered a separate time apart from the previous six weeks of Lent.
 During Great and Holy Week there is an elevated intensity each day with a different focus.
 Great and Holy Week is an extraordinary week in Eastern churches because it brings our Christian faith to a climax.
 We are given this time to make changes in our lives so we can fully celebrate our joy and fullness in our Risen Lord and Savior, Jesus Christ.